hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/11-web-development/index.md

             - Use of break to end out of `switch(...)` when variable matches case
             - Use of default at end of code block to specify code to be executed if no match found

+- functions
+    - javascript objects with properties
+    - declared by function statement
+    - to save section of code for later use
+    - set of statements
+        - that performs a task
+        - and returns a value
+        - when valled
+    - only invoked when called

 - inbuilt functions
     - `setTimeout()`